News and Blog

 • sharing what they’ve been told with other agencies

-By all means share this information with the BMA or with others that might highlight the issues.
-But the organisation that is set up to protect the public and ensure their safety needs to know too.
-As quickly as possible.
-Their online form for giving feedback on a service you work for is here.
+The organisation that is set up to protect the public and ensure their safety needs to know as quickly as possible.

 RCoA EGM on 17th October – the Recruitment Motions